Apr 20, 2023

 • Ensure that the gynecomastia surgery doctor is licensed to perform liposuction by the Ministry of Health, Singapore

-• Having a wealth of surgical experience in particular that of male breast reduction surgery.
+• Having a wealth of surgical experience, particularly in male breast reduction surgery.
 A sense of artistic skills is also a welcomed trait in a doctor so that he can relay realistic expectations and help realise results.

-Dr Ivan Puah, Medical Director Amaris B. Clinic, believes that body sculpting procedures, which includes gynecomastia surgery, comprises 70% Art and 30% Science.
-A doctor needs to be able to envision the end result with an approach that best meets the desired results.
+Dr Ivan Puah, Medical Director Amaris B. Clinic, believes that body sculpting procedures, which include gynecomastia surgery, comprise 70% Art and 30% Science.
+A doctor needs to be able to envision the result with an approach that best meets the desired results.